Benidorm

 Article 1 – Preliminary Provisions

-1. In these travel terms and conditions, the following definitions apply:
+1. These travel conditions apply to all travel agreements made with either Boekingskantoor Siroco N.V. or Siroco Explataciones SL.
+In these travel terms and conditions, the following definitions apply::

 a. the other party of the tour operator